 Human and plant health are both dependent on water quality.
-The permissible concentrations of minerals and contaminants vary depending on whether the intended use of the water is human consumption, livestock or irrigation, industrial use and so on.
+The permissible concentrations of minerals and contaminants vary depending on whether the intended use of the water is human consumption, livestock, irrigation or industrial use.

 Bioscience’s quality assured laboratory and skilled scientists allow us to test water samples quickly and accurately.
 From our findings, we provide a detailed report and, where necessary, propose an action plan to resolve any problems.

-Within our laboratory at Forrestdale we test water samples in accordance with the Australian Standards (AS 4020) using sophisticated analytical equipment, such as an Atomic Absorption Spectrophotometer (AAS), spectrophotometry (UV/VIS) and High Performance Liquid Chromatography (HPLC).
+Within our laboratory at Forrestdale we test water samples in accordance with the Australian Standards (AS 4020) using sophisticated analytical equipment, such as an Atomic Absorption Spectrophotometer (AAS) and spectrophotometry (UV/VIS).

 BIOSCIENCE STANDARD POTABILITY SUITE